edkelly303/elm-any-type-forms/README.md

 ## DISCLAIMER

 I am uneasy about publishing this package in its current rough and unfinished state.
-However, impending fatherhood means I won't be doing much programming over the next few months, and I wanted to share the work I've done so far.
+I wanted to share the work I've done so far, and I also want to try it out in some of my own projects and see if it's useful.

-I would *not* recommend using this package in production, and you'll probably see why if you read to the end of this document.
+I would *not* recommend using this package in production, and you'll probably see why if you read the section about `State` and `Delta` types.

 Nevertheless, I think the techniques I used to implement control combinators with nested tuples may be of interest to people who like using Elm to do weird, unElmish things.

-Perhaps by the time our baby lets me get back to coding again, someone will have been inspired to build something less ridiculous and more useful with nested tuples.

 ## What does it do?